Skip to main content

 • result (recoveries): acquired, not_stale, failed, error

-• reason (invalidations): ownership_lost, max_hold, heartbeat_failure, etag_unavailable, file_disappeared
+• reason (invalidations): ownership_lost, max_hold_exceeded, heartbeat_failure, etag_unavailable, file_disappeared (both S3 and Redis report heartbeat-side failures as heartbeat_failure)

 Web UI (ui)